embark-framework/embark-site/source/docs/configuration.md

 ### config

-This is the location of the config files, If it is:
+This is the location of the config files, if it is:

-* A string (e.g `"config/"`) will it assumed to the directory in which the config are located.
+* A string (e.g `"config/"`) will assume the directory in which the config files are located.
 * An object:
   * Can be the location of each config file
-  * Can be set to false to disable a component in embark. for e.g
+  * Can be set to false to disable a component in embark. e.g

 <pre><code class="json">...
   "config": {